godknowsiamgood/decorender/README.md

 go install github.com/godknowsiamgood/decorender/cmd/decorender_server@latest
 ```

 Start dev server.
-It will open page with autoreload and some useful information
+It will open page with autoreload and some useful information.
+If your template has templates, you can mock them with `sample` field.
 ```
 decorender_server layout.yaml
 ```